u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/bank/transactions.rst

 Next, select the file and upload it.

-After setting the necessary formatting options and mapping the file columns with their related Odoo fields, you can run a :guilabel:`Test` and :guilabel:`Import` your bank transactions.
+After setting the necessary formatting options and mapping the file columns with their related Thrive Bureau ERP fields, you can run a :guilabel:`Test` and :guilabel:`Import` your bank transactions.

 .. seealso::